Explainable deep learning improves human mental models of self-driving cars: Classifying concepts

-As a baseline, we first evaluated the black-box planner (without CW-Net) using closed-loop simulations on the nuPlan dataset~\cite{karnchanachari2024towards} (Table~\ref{tab:nuplan}).
+As a baseline, we first evaluated the black-box planner (without CW-Net) using closed-loop simulations with the nuPlan simulator on the nuPlan dataset~\cite{karnchanachari2024towards} (Table~\ref{tab:nuplan}).
 Overall, the results were competitive with the top submissions to the nuPlan challenge, although performance was slightly lacking when starting from a stop (see Section~\ref{methods:simulation}).
 This suggests that there is room for improvement and, importantly, opportunities to study explanations of undesirable behavior.

 We then evaluated the driving performance of CW-Net wrapped around the black-box planner (Table~\ref{tab:nuplan}).
-The results were equivalent, with less than 1\% difference across all metrics, confirming our method did not degrade driving performance.
-We also evaluated concept classification on held-out datasets (Table~\ref{table:concept500k}/\ref{table:concept3M}).
+The results were equivalent, with less than 1\% difference across all metrics, confirming that our method did not degrade driving performance.
+We also evaluated concept classification on held-out datasets (Tables~\ref{table:concept500k},~\ref{table:concept3M}).
 Mean accuracy was 54\%, with 23\% precision, 77\% recall, and an F1 score of 0.31 (see Section~\ref{methods:concept_seperation}).
-Overall, these results indicate that CW-Net can be used to ground the decision making of high-performance deep motion planners in human-interpretable concepts without sacrificing driving performance.
+Overall, these results indicate that CW-Net can be used to ground the decision making of high-performance ML planners in human-interpretable concepts, without sacrificing driving performance.